History is full of butterfly effects. The first voyage of the Dutch to China is no exception, thanks to the Portuguese.

 Seeing that the Portuguese were under Spanish rule and the Dutch were at war with Spain at the time, the Dutch wisely chose to avoid the Portuguese routes and find their own way to Asia.

-It took some failed attempts, including the famous “Nova Zembla” incident where a crew tried to go through the Arctic but was stranded due to sea ice.
+It took some failed attempts, including the famous “Nova Zembla” incident where a crew tried to go through the Arctic but got stuck due to sea ice.
 Their story lives on in Dutch national history as an example of perseverance and heroism.

-Still, a silver lining came in the form of wealthy Chinese merchants living in their own “China town” outside of the city walls.
-They treated the Dutch crewmen with hospitality and informed them about the Portuguese merchants’ animosity towards them.
+Still, a silver lining came in the form of wealthy Chinese merchants living in their own “Chinatown” outside the city walls.
+They treated the Dutch crewmen with hospitality and could tell them all about their hatred of the Portuguese merchants.

-Even though this journey resulted in heavy losses — both in human life and goods — the Dutch were proud that they finally found their own way to the East Indies.
-However, the sobering fact that there was too much competition in Asia meant that the Dutch needed to find a settlement as close to China as possible.
+Even though this journey resulted in heavy losses — both in human life and goods — the Dutch were proud to finally have found their own way to the East Indies.
+However, too much competition in Asia meant that the Dutch needed to find a settlement as close to China as possible.

-In the end, the Dutch set their eyes on Macau in the Pearl River Delta, where the presence of the Portuguese was, at best, tolerated by the Chinese Ming government.
+In the end, the Dutch set their eyes on Macau in the Pearl River Delta, where the presence of the Portuguese was, at best, tolerated by the Chinese Ming dynasty.